 Many enterprise users are discovering that business-grade or even some consumer-facing internet connections are offering more bandwidth than standard WAN services.
 To pass up such options, therefore, would leave businesses at a marked disadvantage.

-Though not every business is moving in this direction, many are developing a hybrid WAN environment that calls on both the standard WAN and the overall internet to deliver the best in value.
+that calls on both the standard WAN and the overall internet to deliver the best in value.

 Changes in the Cloud